mrakgr/The-Spiral-Language/readme.md

                     succ (h, (h, c))
 ```

 Here is how the LSTM is implemented for example.
 Monadic computation saves a decent bit of boilerplate here.
-That having said, this is an example of a heavily unoptimized implementation.
-An optimized example would have only two steps rather than...21.
+That having said, this is an example of a heavily unoptimized implementation of a LSTM.
+An optimized example would have only one or two steps rather than...21.

 #### Layers